Euromax Resources (CVE:EOX) Stock Price Down 20% – Should You Sell?

-Euromax Resources Ltd. (CVE:EOX – Get Free Report) shares dropped 20% during mid-day trading on Thursday .
+Euromax Resources Ltd. (CVE:EOX – Get Free Report) shares traded down 20% during mid-day trading on Thursday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 172,112 shares traded hands during trading, an increase of 30% from the average daily volume of 132,193 shares.
+172,112 shares traded hands during trading, an increase of 30% from the average session volume of 132,193 shares.
 The stock had previously closed at C$0.03.

 Euromax Resources Company Profile